 Street lighting is required to be installed on City owned facilities.
-Any new street light pole required shall be a City of Bellevue Roadway Lighting Pole (Standard Drawing SL-100-2).
+Any new street light pole required shall be a City of Bellevue Steel Roadway Lighting Pole (Standard Drawing SL-100-2) or Aluminum Roadway Lighting Pole (Standard Drawing SL-111-1).
 Existing City owned poles may be reused if photometric design values can be met and with Review Engineer approval.
 Existing street lighting on PSE poles may need to be removed and City owned facilities installed.